-In the future, artificially intelligent agents might learn more of this knowledge themselves (through experimentation in the world, through conversing, and through consuming sources of information such as books, TV programmes, films and web sites).
+In the future, artificially intelligent agents might learn more of this knowledge themselves (through experimentation in the world, watching TV, conversing, reading, etc.).
 But in the short- to medium-term, we still rely on knowledge engineering.
 But capturing this knowledge is a daunting task.
 Notable is the Cyc project - a huge knowledge engineering effort.
 But this has had limited success.
 (Follow the links on the web site.)